xprmnts/mastermind-cli/README.md

 2. There are 6 possible values per digit.
 Each digit must be between 1-6 (inclusive).
 3. You will have 10 attempts as the decoder to try to guess the code.

-# Next / Upcoming
+# Features

-1. Configurable Code Length
+1. Configurable Code Length - Coming Soon
-2. Configurable Number of Choices per Peg
+2. Configurable Number of Choices per Peg - Coming Soon
-3. Configure repeats
+3. Configure repeats - Coming Soon
-4. Configure Allowed Attempts
+4. Configure Allowed Attempts - Coming Soon
-5. Configure Allowed Time
+5. Configure Allowed Time - Coming Soon